-means trading against proprietary capital resulting in the conclusion of transactions in one or more financial instruments.

-Durable Medium

-means any instrument which enables the Customer to store information addressed personally to him/her in a way that makes it accessible for future reference for a period of time adequate for the purposes of the information and which allows the unchanged reproduction of the information stored.
+- Dealing on Ownmeans trading against proprietary capital resulting in the conclusion of transactions in one or more financial instruments. - Durable Medium means any instrument which enables the Customer to store information addressed personally to him/her in a way that makes it accessible for future reference for a period of time adequate for the purposes of the information and which allows the unchanged reproduction of the information stored.

-Elective Professional Client

-means a Customer who: (a) is capable of making his/her own investment decisions and understanding the risks involved; (b) satisfies at least two (2) of the following criteria:

-- has carried out transactions, in significant size, on the relevant market at an average frequency of 10 per guarter over the previous four guarters; - has a financial instrument portfolio, defined as including cash deposits and (ii) financial instruments, exceeding EUR 500,000; - (iii) works or has worked in the financial sector for at least one (1) year in a professional position, which requires knowledge of the transactions or services envisaged.
+Elective Professional Client means a Customer who: (a) is capable of making his/her own investment decisions and understanding the risks involved; (b) satisfies at least two (2) of the following criteria: (i) has carried out transactions, in significant size, on the relevant market at an average frequency of 10 per quarter over the previous four quarters; (ii) has a financial instrument partfalia, defined as including cash deposite and